zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 The `zenml integration install sklearn` command is simply doing a `pip install sklearn<1.3` behind the scenes.
 If something goes wrong, one can always use `zenml integration requirements sklearn` to see which requirements are compatible and install using pip (or any other tool) directly.
 {% endhint %}

-## Steps with multiple outputs
+### Define a data loader with multiple outputs

-Sometimes a step will have multiple outputs.
+A typical start of a ML pipeline is usually loading data from some source.
+This step will sometimes have multiple outputs.
 To define such a step, use a `Tuple` type annotation.
 Additionally, you can use the `Annotated` annotation to assign [custom output names](../advanced-guide/pipelining-features/configure-steps-pipelines.md#step-output-names).
 Here we load an open-source dataset and split it into a train and a test dataset.